Hany Abu-Assad: Early life

-Abu-Assad was born into a Palestinian family in 1961 in Nazareth, Israel.
-In 1981, he immigrated to the Netherlands, where he studied aerodynamics in Haarlem and worked as an airplane engineer for several years.
-Abu-Assad holds dual Israeli and Dutch citizenship.
-He was inspired to pursue a career in cinema after watching a film by Michel Khleifi.
+Abu-Assad was born into a Palestinian family on 11 October 1961 in Nazareth.
+In 1981, he moved to the Netherlands, where he studied aerodynamics in Haarlem and worked as an airplane engineer for several years.
+Abu-Assad holds dual Israeli and Dutch citizenship but identifies as a Palestinian from Palestine.

+Abu-Assad was inspired to pursue a career in cinema after watching a film by Palestinian filmmaker Michel Khleifi.
 He initially started as a television producer working on commissions for Channel 4 and the BBC.
-Abu-Assad founded Ayloul Film Productions in 1990 with the Palestinian filmmaker Rashid Masharawi.
+In 1990, he co-founded Ayloul Film Productions with Palestinian filmmaker Rashid Masharawi.